Josh Teater: Early life and amateur career

+Professional career

-Teater bounced around on the mini-tours from 2001 to 2009 until he joined the Nationwide Tour.
+In 2001, Teater turned professional.
+He bounced around on the mini-tours from 2001 to 2009 until he joined the Nationwide Tour.

 Teater found success in his Nationwide Tour rookie season.
 He finished runner-up to Michael Sim at the Christmas in October Classic and won the Utah Championship in September.
 He finished 7th on the money list to earn his 2010 PGA Tour card and finished 89th in 2010 to retain his PGA Tour card.